reportingandinsights/ri-assistant/knowledge_transfer.md

 The chatbot needs a [Fine-grained access token](https://github.com/settings/personal-access-tokens) to read and clone the Github folders in both repositories.

 Because I was not able to get a Google Drive API token to read the documentation in the Google Drive directly, I had to upload the documents to Github.
-This allows the chatbot to clone the repository and read all the files to send them to Pinecone. **Note images are not loaded to Pinecone due to extra downloads required.**
+This allows the chatbot to clone the repository and read all the files to send them to Pinecone. **Note images are not loaded to Pinecone due to extra installations and Excel documents are hard for the chatbot to understand as loaded text does not keep its cell format.**

 This token:
 - does not expire (as of 01/09/25)